Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Conclusion

 \section{Conclusion}

 In this survey, we comprehensively review the evolution of the five problems including AD, ND, OSR, OOD detection, and OD in the VLM era, and propose a framework of \emph{generalized OOD detection v2}.
-Our framework identifies OOD detection and AD as the primary challenges in the VLM era, which highlights the demanding challenges and fosters collaborative efforts among each community.
-By articulating the shifts in the definitions, problem settings, and benchmarks, we encourage subsequent works to accurately understand their evolving target problems in the VLM era.
-By sorting out the methodologies, we hope that readers can easily grasp the mainstream methods, identify important baselines and novel problem settings, and propose future solutions.
+Our framework identifies OOD detection and AD as the primary challenges in the VLM era.
+By articulating the shifts in the definitions, problem settings, benchmarks and methodologies, we encourage subsequent works to accurately understand their evolving target problems in the VLM era.
 By shedding light on recent studies in the LVLM era, we hope that researchers within each community can identify promising research directions in this emerging era.
-By providing future directions, we hope that our survey will clarify the tasks to be tackled by future works in the VLM and LVLM era, thereby facilitating future advances in the right direction.
+By providing future directions, we hope that our survey will clarify the tasks to be tackled by future works in the VLM era, facilitating future advances in the right direction.